![]() U.S. 70 < 64 | Home | 70-A | 70 Bus | 70 Byp | 70-1 > Photo: US 70's end in Atlantic back when it was still posted (Adam Prince) |

 History: |

-US 70 is an original US Highway that came to North Carolina in the beginning, joining NC 20 from Tennessee to Asheville and NC 10 east to its original end in Beaufort.
+US 70 is an original US Highway that came to North Carolina in December 1926, joining NC 20 from Tennessee to Asheville and NC 10 east from there via Marion, Morganton, Hickory, Newton, Statesville, Salisbury, Thomasville, High Point, Greensboro, Burlington, Hillsborough, Durham, Raleigh, Goldsboro, Kinston, and New Bern to its original end in Beaufort.
 Here is a closer look geographically:

 Madison, Buncombe, and McDowell Counties

-About 1932, US 70 was rerouted in Asheville to leave Merrimon Ave at College Ave and follow Tunnel Rd east through Beaucatcher Tunnel out to Oteen.
-It is unclear if US 70 used New Haw Creek Rd and Beverly Rd but by 1936 it definitely was using today's US 70 routing.
-This new routing via the tunnel had been part of US 74/NC 20.
-The old route via Biltmore Ave remained US 25 (mostly unnumbered now) and NC 10 (now NC 81).
+About 1932, US 70 was rerouted in Asheville to leave Merrimon Ave at College Ave and follow Tunnel Rd east through Beaucatcher Tunnel and southeast on current US 74-A S Tunnel Rd.
+The old route used Biltmore Ave (remained US 25 for a time) south to Swannanoa Ave east which remained US 74/NC 10 (now NC 81).

-Between 1927-30, US 70 was removed from Fulton/Liberty and used Innis to new route of US 170/NC 15 on Main St. Between 1931-36, US 70 was placed on 1st Ave through western Hickory.
-In 1940 (bridge date), US 70 was placed on its modern routing in the Bridgewater/Muddy Creek area.
-Between 1939-44, US 70 was removed from the SR 1620 loop near Icard.
-About 1948, US 70 was placed on its current bypass of Hickory and Conover in a route swap with US 70-A.
+Between 1931-36, US 70 was placed on 1st Ave through Hickory.
+The original route used 1st Ave SW/2nd St SW/Government Ave SW which used to connect directly back with 1st Ave SE.
+In 1940 (bridge date), US 70 was placed on its modern routing in the Bridgewater/Muddy Creek area leaving behind an "Old US 70" (still paved in vintage concrete) that loops over current 70 to (no longer) cross Muddy Creek.
+Also in 1940 (bridge date), US 64 was removed from the SR 1620 Old US 70 loop/Potter St/Knobbs Landing near Icard.
+About 1948, US 70 was placed on its current bypass of Hickory and Conover in a route swap with US 70-A (now SR 1007 1st Ave to Hickory and SR 1007 Highland Ave/1st St to Conover).

 Between 1954-57, US 70 was routed away from central Salisbury by replacing US 70-A: crossing Innis St (instead of turning south) onto Mahaley Ave which becomes Confederate Ave.
 US 70 then turned south on Club House Dr over to 11th St down to US 29.

 About 1961, US 70 was rerouted in Salisbury to follow Innis St south through Salisbury to I-85, then used I-85 north to Davidson County.
 The Mahaley Ave et al route has been secondary ever since.
 About 1965, US 70 was removed from I-85 in the Salisbury/Spencer region.
 Instead it was given split alignments in Salisbury: EB used Innis St to US 29; WB used US 29 to Liberty St to Fulton St to Innis St. Innis St south to I-85 remained US 52 (now unnumbered).
 Between 1973-80, US 70's EB split routing in Salisbury changed to follow Innis past US 29, then Lee St northeast to Liberty St northwest to US 29.
-In 1981 or 1982, US 70 was placed on its current Salisbury area routing.
-Jake Alexander Blvd was already in existence as SR 1530 and SR 1702.
+In May 1981 (NCDOT), US 70 was placed on its current Salisbury area routing using Jake Alexander Blvd to US 29.
+This was already in existence as SR 1530 and SR 1702.
+The old routing to downtown was Statesville Blvd to Innis Ave

-Between 1991 and 1993, US 70 was rerouted to its current Garner Bengal Blvd routing in southern Statesville.
+In January 1990 (NCDOT), US 70 was rerouted to its current Garner Bengal Blvd (replacing SRs 1488, 2523, and 2564) routing in southern Statesville.
 The Front St/Newton Rd portion of the old route remains part of US 64.

-In Aug 2010 (NCDOT), US 70 was removed from SR 2638 east of Statesville.
+In August 2010 (NCDOT), US 70 was removed from SR 2638 Old Salisbury Hwy east of Statesville.
+In 2014 (bridge date), US 70 was removed from the Wil-Cox Bridge over the Yadkin River.
+This 1922 bridge is now a trail/park.
+Adam Prince profiles this historic bridge.
 Davidson, Randolph, Guilford, Alamance, Orange Counties:

-About 1941, US 70 was given its modern routing between the Yadkin River and outside Lexington.
-Between 1945-49, US 70 was placed on brief one-way splits in central Greensboro.
+In 1936 (bridge date), US 29-70 was removed from S. Salisbury St in Lexington.
+About 1941, US 29-70 was given its modern routing between the Yadkin River and outside Lexington.
+The old route used SR 1147 Trading Ford Way/Old Salisbury Rd to I-285; SR 3158 Anna Lewis Dr; Main St into Lexington; Between 1945-49, US 70 was placed on brief one-way splits in central Greensboro.
 NB used Market to Forbes to Summit; SB used Summit to Church to Market.
 Also in this timeframe, US 70 was removed from Fairground Av and Spring Garden St and instead use Lee directly to Aycock.
 Fairground Ave became an extended US 29A-70A.
-Also between 1945-49, US 70 was put back on its original High Point route using Westchester to Lexington to Greensboro Rd.
-This was a route swap with US 29A-70A.
+Also between 1945-49, US 70 was placed on a new High Point route using Westchester to Lexington to Greensboro Rd.
+This was a route swap with US 29A-70A (now just English Rd, Main St and Montlieu out to Greensboro Rd).

 About 1948, US 70 was placed on its current bypass of Hillsborough in a swap with US 70-A.

 About 1949, US 70 was given its modern routing between Lexington and Thomasville.
+This left behind Atlantic St/Greensboro St in eastern Lexington; SR 1844 Greensboro St Ext; SR 2123 Old US Hwy 29; SR 2044 Old Lexington Rd approaching Thomasville.
 In 1952, US 70 was given bypasses of Lexington and Thomasville, leaving behind US 70-A routes.
+Today this is SR 1298 Grimes Blvd; SR 3157 Brian Center Dr; Main St/Atlantic St/Greensboro St through Lexington and Lexington Ave/Main St/National Hwy through Thomasville.

 Between 1950-53, US 70 was split in southern Greensboro: NB continued to use Lee to Aycock.
 SB used Aycock, Spring Garden and Fairground down to Lee.

-About 1957, US 70 was given a modern routing from Thomasville bypassing High Point, Jamestown and Sedgefield, then continued along today's I-40/85 corridor to bypass Greensboro, Burlington, and Mebane.
+About 1956, US 70 was given a modern routing from Thomasville bypassing High Point, Jamestown and Sedgefield, then continued along today's I-40/85 corridor to bypass Greensboro, Burlington, and Mebane.
 US 70 tied back in to the original highway west of Hillsborough using today's Exit 161 at Efland.
-The old routing through all these places became one long US 70-A. In 1963, US 70 was removed from I-85 between Sedgefield and Efland and placed back on its former routing, replacing most of the US 70-A. The connector between I-85 and US 70 in Efland became a short US 70-A
+The old routing through all these places became one long US 70-A (now US 70; English Rd, Main St, and Qubein/Montlieu which is no longer continuous through High Point Univ).
+High Point to Sedgefield became US 29A-70A (now just Greensboro Rd; Main St through Jamestown; Gate City Blvd (except used High Point Rd around I-73 area); Lee St/Aycock/Market/Burlington through Greensboro; current US 70 back to Efland.
+In June 1963 (NCDOT), US 70 was removed from I-85 between Sedgefield and Efland and placed back on its former routing, replacing most of the US 70-A. The connector between I-85 and US 70 in Efland became a short US 70-A

 US 70 Greensboro to Efland via Burlington 1953 Official